-- (1) would impair the creation, attachment, or perfection of a security interest; or - (2) provides that the assignment or transfer or the creation, attachment, or perfection of the security interest may give rise to a default, breach, right of recoupment, claim, defense, termination, right of termination, or remedy under the . . . general intangible.
+(1) would impair the creation, attachment, or perfection of a security interest; or transfer or the creation, attachment, or perfection of the security interest may give rise to a default, breach, right of recoupment, claim, defense, termination, right of termination, or remedy under the ... general intangible.